RafalWilinski/servicefull/content/blog/serverless-goodies-reinvent-2019/index.md

 keywords: serverless,aws,reinvent,lambda coldstart problem,lambda concurrency,aws lambda,lambda in vpc,lambda rds,lambda destinations,faas
 ---

-Cold Starts, even longer cold starts when launched in VPC, SQL connections limit and complexity.
+Cold Starts, even longer cold starts in VPC, SQL connections limit and complexity.
 These were the most mentioned problems of the Serverless throughout 2019.

 Luckily, Amazon listens to the community and customers and as a part of re:Invent they've proposed a solution to the most of these problems.
-I've prepared a list of the most imporant announcements which I think will greatly increase the adoption of Serverless in 2020.
+I've prepared a list of the most important announcements, which I think will greatly increase the adoption of the Serverless in 2020.

 ## Improved VPC networking